gammasim/simtools/docs/source/applications.rst

 The application scripts can be found in gammasim-tools/applications.

-The applications expect a config file named config.yml in your running directory.
+The applications expect a config file named config.yml in your gammasim-tools directory (unless specified differently using the function function config.setConfigFileName) .
 Please, follow the instructions in :ref:`Configuration` to setup your config file.

 Some applications require one or multiple file names as input in the command line.
-The system will first search on your local directory for these files, and in case it is not found, it will search into the directories given by the config parameter *modelFilesLocation*.
+The system will first search on main gammasim-tools directory for these files, and in case it is not found, it will search into the directories given by the config parameter *modelFilesLocation*.

 The output files from the applications will be written to $outputLocation/$label, where *outputLocation*